Stutz Bearcat: Replicas

 Oklahoma City businessman Howard D. Williams attempted to capitalize on the model's fame.
-In the late 1960s, he built and marketed a fiber-glass replica of the car, based on the chassis of an International Harvester Scout utility vehicle.
+In the late 1960s, he built and marketed a fiber-glass replica of the car, based on the chassis of an International Scout utility vehicle.
 It was broadly similar in outline (bucket seats, exposed fuel tank) but differed from the original in having left hand drive and many visual differences.
 It was aimed at luxury car buyers as a unique runabout, but its high price limited sales.
 It is thought about a dozen were completed.
 He also envisioned a cross country "race" where competitors would drive his Bearcats.

 Car customizer George Barris made two much more accurate replicas for the 1971 television series Bearcats!.
 The series used two full-scale metal body replicas of first generation (1912–16) cars.
 While externally very close to the original cars, they were in fact built on custom chassis powered by Ford drivetrains and had modern four-wheel brake systems for safety.

-Other replicas have been built by individuals

 1970s–80s Bearcat

 The Bearcat name was resurrected for the 1967 Stutz Motor Car of America design based on Virgil Exner's Duesenberg "Revival Car" concept.
 Because of design difficulties with this convertible, Stutz decided to produce the 1970 Blackhawk coupe first.

 In 1976, a convertible called D'Italia based on a standard Blackhawk was presented at the Beverly Hills Hotel.
 The conversion was done by Dan Steckler, working for Stutz in California.
 Only one D'Italia was ever made, although others have done Blackhawk conversions as well (i.e. customizer John D'Agostino).
 Evel Knievel and Wayne Newton owned the car respectively.
 Elvis Presley also had a black Stutz with a red leather interior and a gold-plated gear stick.
 It was the last vehicle he drove, the night before he died.
 It is now housed along with a number of his other vehicles, at Graceland.